nicofilliol/BBBCopter/ArduPilotInstallation.md

 5. Now we have to get the latest ArduCopter (or ArduPlane, ArduRover) executable, built specifically for the BeagleBone Blue's ARM architecture.

-    Compiling the on the BeagleBone itself works as follows but it will take quite some time:
+    Compiling on the BeagleBone itself works as follows but it will take quite some time:
     ```shell
     sudo apt-get install g++ make pkg-config python python-dev python-lxml python-pip
     sudo pip install future